If your carer or PA is already self-isolating and you do not have an emergency plan, either:

 The Home Office and Disclosure and Barring Service (DBS) have made temporary changes to provide criminal record checks faster.
 This should help make it easier to recruit a PA or carer during coronavirus.

 If you use a care agency, they should provide replacement carers.
 If they cannot do this, ask them how they plan to continue your care during this time.
-Agree an action plan with time scales to make sure they meet your needs.
+Agree an action plan to make sure they meet your needs.

 If your agency cannot give you replacement care and you use direct payments, contact your named worker or social care team.
 They should help you find a different agency or a temporary PA.